 There are lots of things to do in Portugal’s capital with kids.
 Spend an afternoon at Oceanario, the biggest aquarium in Europe, take the cable car over the river, climb the Belém Tower for a view, and ride on one of the iconic yellow trams – a must-do for any first-time visitor to Lisbon.
 If the historical monuments get a little dry, there are lots of interactive, child-friendly museums, including the Electricity Museum, plus plenty of green spaces throughout the city.
 In summer, white-sand beaches are just a short train ride away.

 Lisbon has a variety of restaurants to keep even the fussiest of eaters happy.
 Time Out Market is a local icon and offers a huge range of world cuisines under one roof.
-If your littlies don’t have a taste for Lisbon specialties such as anchovies and sardines (I don’t blame them!), they’re sure to love pastel de nata, Portuguese custard tarts.
-Eat them in family run bakeries around the suburb of Belem, or better still, join a kid-friendly cooking class and learn how to make them yourself.
+If your littlies don’t have a taste for Lisbon specialities such as anchovies and sardines (I don’t blame them!), they’re sure to love pastel de nata, Portuguese custard tarts.
+Eat them in family-run bakeries around the suburb of Belem, or better still, join a kid-friendly cooking class and learn how to make them yourself.

 Finally, no visit to Lisbon is complete without a day trip to the palaces at Sintra – a dream come true for any little princess or prince.